-Until the summer of 2014, the responsible body for data collection and data transmission to the international organisations was the Fisheries and FOP Managing Authority Unit (HAHOPIHO) of the MoA Department of Forestry, Fisheries and Hunting, then this role was taken over by the DAFM ADU at the Ministry of Agriculture and the DSS ARDP MAD FFU at the Prime Minister's Office.
+Until the summer of 2014, the responsible body for data collection and data transmission to the international organisations was the Fisheries and FOP Managing Authority Unit (FMFOPMAU), Department of Forestry, Fisheries and Hunting at the MoA.
+From the summer of 2014 to the spring of 2018, this role was taken over by the DAFM ADU at the MoA and the DSS ARDP MAD FFU at the PMO.